 Don’t be surprised that it may take 3 to 4 weeks for a senior to become accustomed to the use of their new electric.
 During this period it’s not a bad idea to remove their manual brush so they can’t keep switching between the two.

 Elderly persons whose oral care is provided by a caregiver.

-The fact that an electric toothbrush makes an effective brushing action on its own can simplify and improve the outcome of a caregiver's efforts.
+The fact that a power toothbrush makes an effective brushing action on its own can simplify and substantially improve the outcome of a caregiver’s efforts.